Health Net offers its members helpful wellness tools and a good selection of health insurance plans, including Medicare and Medicaid.

 Even though Health Net has only been a subsidiary of the Centene Corporation since 2015, the company brings decades of experience to the table.
 Health Net is accredited by the National Committee for Quality Assurance.
 It has several features that make it stand out among the crowd of companies asking for your insurance business.

-One of these features is the Decision Power Health and Wellness tool.
+One of these features is the Decision Power® Health and Wellness tool.
 This is a collection of resources that give members discounts on health products, connections with healthy living programs, and more.
-Nurse24 is one of the provisions of this tool, and it essentially gives members round-the-clock access to a nurse.
+Members also have round-the-clock access to a nurse hotline.
 You can either call or live chat this nurse for medical questions that pop up about your health or your medical plan along the way.

-Health Net provides a mobile app, a tool to find a provider in the network, and supplemental chiropractic insurance to members as well.
+Health Net provides a mobile app and a tool to find a provider in the network to members as well.
 All of these perks are Health Net's customized way of helping customers feel healthier and more secure.

-Health Net also lets potential customers take a virtual tour of the member portal.
-Without even registering, you can see what this portal looks like, how you would view your transactions, etc. Essentially, you can see if this would be a good fit for you, and it educates you about how to use the portal if you want to become a member.
-Health Net doesn't go far past these resources for customer service.
-They provide various phone numbers, business hours for these numbers, addresses, and a way to report fraud.
-But they don't spend much time inviting customers to their site.
+Health Net provides various phone numbers, business hours for these numbers, addresses, and a way to report fraud.
+But it doesn't spend much time inviting customers to its site.
 In some ways, you have to go looking to find a live chat tool, for example, and the company's view of customer service is mentioned in a long list of reasons to choose Health Net online.
-In these ways, the company is not so customer-focused, but the resources they provide to members does suggest that they want their customers to feel, as they claim, secure and healthy.
+In these ways, the company is not so customer-focused, but the resources it offers members does suggest that Health Net wants customers to feel secure and healthy.

 On a minor note, you might find the company website frustrating to navigate unless you allow it to detect your location.
 Until you disclose you zip code, with every new web page on the company's website will come to a pop-up box asking you to give your location.
 Why?
 Because the plans offered by Health Net vary with each state.
 This is an understandable factor for health plans, but it would be nice if you could access some universal information about these health plans without specifying your location.